(b.1923, Venezuela – 2019)

-Carlos Cruz-Diez (Caracas, b.
-1923) is a Franco-Venezuelan artist and one of the greatest figures of kinetic-optic art.
-He is a contemporary theorist of colour whose artistic proposal is based on four chromatic conditions: subtractive, additive, inductive and reflected condition.
+Carlos Cruz-Diez was a Franco-Venezuelan artist and one of the greatest figures of kinetic-optic art.
+He was a contemporary theorist of colour whose artistic proposal is based on four chromatic conditions: subtractive, additive, inductive and reflected condition.

 Throughout his career Cruz-Diez has explored colour in 8 series: Couleur Additive [Additive Color], Physichromie, Induction Chromatique [Chromatic Induction], Chromointerférence, Transchromie, Chromosaturation, Chromoscope, and Couleur dans l’espace [Color in Space].

 All of his colour-based experiments focus on variations of the observer’s position in relation to the work, the light directed at the work, and the relationship between the colours presented.
-Carlos Cruz-Diez will be presented the Turner Medal Award for his contribution to understandings of Colour through Art on the 1st April 2015.
+Carlos Cruz-Diez was presented at the Turner Medal Award for his contribution to understandings Colour through Art back in April 2015.

 Museum of Modern Art, New York; Tate Modern, London; Centre Georges Pompidou, Paris; Museum of Fine Arts, Houston; Wallraf-Richartz Museum, Cologne; Musée d’Art Moderne de la Ville de Paris, Paris.